juho-creator/CS-Courses/Notes/chapter9.md

 </br></br>

 ## Intractable Problem
 A problem that's impossible to solve efficiently with a polynomial time algorithm.
+(Cannot be solved with computer)
 </br></br></br></br>